 Expect crude oil prices to trade positive: Sushil Finance

-According to Sushil Finance, expect crude oil prices to trade positive on the back of geo political tensions.
+According to Sushil Finance, expect crude oil prices to trade positive on the back of short covering after drop in prices.

 Sushil Finance's report on Crudeoil